Mission and Remit

 We do not usually undertake transfer of babies into Great Ormond Street Hospital for cardiac care or ECMO, this is usually done by CATS.
 Transfers into PICU units are usually done by STRS South of the Thames and CATS North of the Thames.
 If we receive a referral that we feel falls under the remit of another team, we will do our best to liaise with the other team and hand over the case rather than refusing the referral.

-We will undertake elective transfers from any London unit, with any distance inside mainland UK considered.
-These would usually be nurse-led repatriation (back-transfer) of non-ventilated babies.
+We will undertake repatriation transfers from any London unit, with any distance inside mainland UK considered.
 Transfer of babies for routine investigations (e.g. EEG, EMG) and tertiary outpatient clinics would also fall under the elective remit.

 Kent, Surrey, Sussex (KSS)- based at Medway Maritime Hospital, Ashford St Peters and Royal Sussex County Hospital respectively.
 These operate as a team to provide 24 hour cover and can be contacted via EBS London.